Skip to main content

 I think it ignores first and foremost that Ariel has actually been playing lifeguard to basically every character in the film, including and especially her prince.
 Rescuing Eric from the storm is not just some irrelevant wrinkle in the narrative, that is the thing that sets the story in motion.
 And that's the central issue I have with this line of thinking: the very framing of this discussion already conditions the viewer to completely discount the female lead's participation across her entire story.

 If the argument comes down to whether the princess is an active agent within the narrative or whether she can hold her ground in a moment of crisis, then the film answers that question very early on.
-And it really is only in that climactic episode in which Ursula-zilla is summoning the full force of the ocean against Ariel specifically that she occupies this space of distress.
+And Eric rescuing her at the end creates a sort of symmetry, the balance of an equation: she saved his life, he saves hers.
+And it really is only in that climactic episode in which Ursula-zilla is targeting Ariel specifically that she occupies this space of distress.
 Writing Ariel off for needing rescuing here rubs me the wrong way for the same reason I roll my eyes when people write-off Sarah Conner for having damsel in distress moments in the first “Terminator” film, like it reveals some uniquely feminine weakness if the leading lady doesn’t roll out of bed ready to single-handedly defend herself against an all-powerful entity deploying its full force with the singular goal of eliminating her.

 Disney itself has felt obligated to counter this specific point for a while now.
 In the show's 2008 Broadway adaptation, for example, after Ursula nabs the trident, Eric shows up in his boat, and in the two seconds it takes for Ursula to whoosh! him away, Ariel grabs Ursula’s magic shell (her life source in this version) and smashes it.
 End of conflict.
 Triton even gets to drop an obligatory line about how “my daughter can take care of herself,” in case the audience was confused.
 (Disney has since reworked the existing book for the licensed stage musical, and in the current run, Eric plays even less of a role in the climax because if the love interest plays any part in saving the day, then the princess just has to forfeit all her girlboss points, I guess ...)

 I’m not here to protest Disney giving their best character more moments of power, but what you often get in these rewrites are scenarios in which Ariel is expected to carry the entire story by herself.
 And this kind of rests on the assumption that unless Ariel has held the sole responsibility for her happy ending, she hasn’t really earned it.
 This overlooks all the Harry Potters, Luke Skywalkers, and Bruce Waynes whose heroic arcs hinge on them earning allies who assist them in their times of need.
-Eric’s rescue of Ariel also creates a certain symmetry, completing a circle that was drawn when Ariel went out of her way to save him at the start of the film.
+If we really want to ask ourselves what message we're sending girls by letting Ariel be saved at the end of her story, then we have to examine her story in its totality.

 Eric saving Ariel forces Triton to confront the error in his thinking that humans were “spineless, harpooning, fish-eaters.”
 Turns out, Eric is not only not a barbarian, he is not only a decent guy in his own right, he will literally drive into a whirlpool to protect the thing that Triton loves the most.
 The Broadway show attempted to get some mileage out of Triton being moved by Eric like trying to save his daughter, and that's what opens Triton's eyes to his own prejudice, but you can feel the difference in gravity between the two actions.

 I also can't help but think of how the original Hans Christian Andersen fairy-tale plays out.
-Your angry grandma librarian probably spitefully told you that Ariel actually dies in the original fairy-tale ("and serves the little brat right for not listening to her parents!"), but there's more to it than that, enough that I don't think Ron Clements and John Musker somehow lost the point of the story when they chose not to kill off Ariel at the end, or when they chose to let Ariel be the recipient of grace rather than its partitioner.
+Your angry grandma librarian probably spitefully told you that Ariel actually dies in the original fairy-tale ("and serves the little brat right for not listening to her parents!"), but there's more to it than that, enough that I don't think Ron Clements and John Musker somehow lost the point of the story when they chose not to kill off Ariel at the end.

 In the Andersen text, the conditions of the sea-witch's spell are such that if her prince marries someone else, the mermaid will die the morning after.
-This is more or less what happens, except that the mermaid is given the chance to reverse the spell and save her life if she kills the prince instead.
-Of course, she cannot bring herself to do it, so the morning the mermaid is marked to die, she jumps into the ocean ready to accept her fate, but she is caught in the embrace of the "daughters of air" (angels, basically) who carry her up to heaven where she will have the chance to earn exaltation through her own goodness.
+This is more or less what happens, except that the mermaid is given the chance to cancel the spell and save her life if she kills the prince instead.
+Of course, she cannot bring herself to do it, so she jumps into the ocean ready to accept her fate.
+But before she can dissolve into sea foam, she is caught in the embrace of the "daughters of air" (angels, basically) who carry her up to heaven where she will have the chance to earn exaltation through her own goodness.

 As a reader, you watch this poor little girl take this giant leap of faith only to be subjected to the worst heartbreak, and just when it feels like her misery is going to dissolve her into nothingness, the heavens break and she is spared from her fate owing to the purity of her heart.
 The text reads,